kappall/kappall/README.md

 ### Projects
 - **Cebola** - A simplicistic macOS virus scanner using known signatures in C.
 - **Chatty** - A multi-threaded chat application (client-server architecture) built in Java for self-learning purposes.
 - **Trie Parser** - A generic C++ trie (prefix tree) implementation supporting iterators, path compression, trie union operations, maximum weight leaf search, stream I/O, and a custom container (`bag`).
 Includes full sanitizer support for safe development.
 - **Other private projects** - Working on innovative solutions in mobile and web development.
-- **Graveyard of projects you will never see** - I have a library of 30+ projects, all great ideas, just not so great....
+- **Graveyard of projects you will never see** - I have a library of 30+ projects, all great ideas, just let me cook....

 ### Skills & Tools
 ![C](https://img.shields.io/badge/-C-00599C?style=flat&logo=c&logoColor=white)